ajnelson/dfxmlfs/README.md

 ## Usage

 For a demonstration, run the following commands.
 The first installs packages; the second and third initialize and download dependent Git repositories; and the last runs the demo code.
+(Note that the dollar sign indicates a value you should replace yourself.)

     deps/install_dependent_packages-$your_distro.sh #Requires sudo
     git submodule init